 Maria Arañes, founder of Remnants of Nature creates handcrafted nature inspired art from San Diego.
-As a self-taught artist, wood burner and photographer, she is always thinking of new and innovative ways to bring art to life using nature.
-She uses wood burning (pyrography) techniques to create the images on a wooden canvas and then incorporates moss to give it more life and dimension.
-Her purpose as an artist is to show people how nature can be beautifully transformed into ways they would not have imagined, such as using moss in art.
+As a self-taught artist, pyrographer and photographer, she is always thinking of new and innovative ways to bring art to life using nature.
+She uses pyrography (wood burning) techniques to create the images on a wooden canvas and incorporates moss to give it more life and dimension.
+Her purpose as an artist is to show people how nature can be beautifully transformed into ways they would not have imagined, by using moss in art.

 While growing up on the east coast, Maria was able to experience the seasons change and how nature would transform throughout the year.
-However, living in San Diego gives her the luxury of being outside practically all year long, so she is constantly inspired with new ideas.
-Also, she loves being outdoors, whether cycling, running/hiking with her dog, going to concerts or traveling the world.
-She is fueled by In n' Out Burger and gummy bears.
+Now, living in San Diego gives her the luxury of being outdoors practically all year long, so she is constantly inspired with new ideas.
+Also, she loves taking in the gorgeous San Diego weather, either cycling, running/hiking with her dog, going to concerts or expanding her horizons by traveling the world.